 When you want to quit your drug, your emotional or mental needs make stopping your use harder.
-But you don’t feel physically sick.
+But you do not feel physically sick.
 Many people feel adverse side effects, however.
 These include agitation, mood swings, depression, anxiety, and sleeplessness.

 Treatment for Physical vs. Mental at Serenity House Detox Houston

 Getting help for physical and mental dependence on drugs comes from the same place.
-A residential detox gives you the comfort, support, safety and therapy you need for a fresh start in sobriety.
+A residential detox center in Houston, TX, gives you the comfort, support, safety, and therapy you need for a fresh start in sobriety.
 In a licensed detox center, caring professionals watch your health and relieve your worst symptoms, making ending your addiction easier.

 Serenity House Detox in Houston, Texas provides accredited drug detox for people just like you.
 At Serenity House Detox you also feel safe, comforted, and cared for during your first days without drugs.